 - Free copies.

 Motorists will see signage and hear radio messages posted from San Antonio on south.
 Local, state and federal officials patrol the roadside on IH-35 South, to offer assistance to paisanos that need help, including security, traffic control, and road side assistance.
 This year, the exit to the rest stop will be marked with extra signage and lights, especially for those traveling at night or who may not be familiar with the turn-off to the facility.
-Motorists who have not stopped before are encouraged to before continuing on their journey.
+Motorists who have not stopped before are encouraged to do so before continuing on their journey.

 Paisanos returning to Mexico through Nuevo Laredo, Tamaulipas should take Bridge I to avoid traffic congestion along IH-35 at Bridge II.
 Motorists exit Del Mar Exit #4 and will be on Santa Maria Avenue; follow Santa Maria south to Bridge I.